jesusmb1995/jesusmb1995-nvim-config/README.md

-**This repo is supposed to used as config by NvChad users!** a
+**Personal Neovim config based on NvChad**

+Tested on **Neovim 0.11.0**.
+Some bugs have been observed on 0.12.0.

 - The main nvchad repo (NvChad/NvChad) is used as a plugin by this repo.
-- So you just import its modules , like `require "nvchad.options" , require "nvchad.mappings"`
+- So you just import its modules, like `require "nvchad.options"`, `require "nvchad.mappings"`
-- So you can delete the .git from this repo ( when you clone it locally ) or fork it :)
+- So you can delete the .git from this repo (when you clone it locally) or fork it :)

 # Credits

-1) Lazyvim starter https://github.com/LazyVim/starter as nvchad's starter was inspired by Lazyvim's .
+1) Lazyvim starter https://github.com/LazyVim/starter as nvchad's starter was inspired by Lazyvim's.
 It made a lot of things easier!